barryclark/jekyll-now/_posts/2017-1-1-pa_and_git.md

 path = '/home/jss367/pythonanywhere'
 if path not in sys.path:
     sys.path.append(path)

-#
-## After you uncomment the line below, the yellow triangle on the left
-## side in our in-browser editor shows a warning saying:
-##     'application' imported but unused.
-## You can ignore this error.
-The line is necessary, and the variable
-## is used externally.
-from flask_app import app as application
+from flask_app import app as application`

 Other useful commands:
 `git log`

+# git diff

 `git diff`

 There are different ways to use git diff.
 1. Show changes you haven't commited yet: `git diff [filename]`
 2. Show changes you already commited (but haven't sync'd): `git diff --cached [filename]`